theyak/ytmusicapi-php/README.md

 stable.
 For commercial purposes, consider using Google's paid [YouTube Data API](https://developers.google.com/youtube/v3).
 Use of this library is at your own risk.

+WARNING TWO!

+Google has banned me from using the API without being logged in.
+I can't guarantee they won't ban you from using the API as well.
+I wasn't banned from anything other than using the API.
+Probably an IP ban?

 ## About